metalmerge/PAIRS/README.md

 To get started with PULSAR, follow these steps:

 1. **API Key Setup:**
-   - Export your Roboflow API key as an environment variable:
+   - Export your Roboflow API key as an environment variable.
+Getting an API key is done by deploying this roboflow model: <https://app.roboflow.com/pulsarfinderthroughimageclassification/pulsarfinderimageclassification/deploy/2>

      ```bash
      export ROBOFLOW_API_KEY="YOUR_API_KEY"